-BCCC Police Officers, Law Enforcement Authority, and Interagency Cooperation:
+BCCC Police Officers, Law Enforcement Authority, and Interagency Cooperation

 BCCC Police Officers derive their law enforcement authority from State of Maryland statutes.
 Annotated Code of Maryland, Education Article §14-106.
-A BCCC Police Force was enacted July 1, 2006 under House Bill 1669.
+A BCCC Police Force was created on July 1, 2006, under House Bill 1669.
 BCCC Police Officers have the same powers, privileges, immunities, and defenses as sheriffs, constables, police officers, and other peace officers including the powers of arrest.
-BCCC Police Officers are required to complete a police training course approved and authorized by the Maryland Police and Correctional Training Commissions (MPTC).
-MPTC-Certified Sworn Police Officers are required to attend mandatory in-service training throughout the year to enable them to perform more efficiently and more safely.
-The Non-Sworn Public Safety Officers attend a 40-hour professional development course that provides them the theories of campus locations security.
+BCCC Police Officers are required to complete a police training course approved and authorized by the Maryland Police and Correctional Training Commissions.
+MPTC-Certified Sworn Police Officers must attend mandatory in-service training throughout the year to perform more efficiently and safely.
+The Non-Sworn Public Safety Officers attend a 40-hour professional development course on the theories of campus locations security.